-Tormented by Twitching?
+Tormented By Twitching?

-Since twitching is so common, I would first recommend cutting back on your caffeine intake and trying some simple relaxation techniques such as my relaxing breath,progressive relaxation or massage.
-Slow stretching can often help relieve twitching.
-You also could try taking calcium and magnesium supplements.
+Other possible causes are magnesium or calcium deficiencies, which your doctor can determine with a blood test.
+Here, the solution is simply to increase your dietary intake of foods containing these nutrients or by taking supplements.
 Both minerals are key to healthy neurological function and muscle control.
-Start with 200 mg of magnesium a day (citrate, glycinate, or chelate) and slowly increase the dose toward 500 mg a day until you notice a difference.
-Keep in mind that for many people, 500 mg of magnesium can cause loose bowels (taking it with calcium decreases this susceptibility).
-When taking calcium and magnesium supplements together, the typical ratio is two parts calcium to one part magnesium.
+Start with 200 mg of magnesium a day (use citrate, glycinate, or chelate forms) and slowly increase the dose toward 500 mg a day until you notice a difference.
+Keep in mind that for many people, 500 mg of magnesium can cause loose stools or diarrhea.
+(Taking it with calcium decreases this side effect.)
+When taking calcium and magnesium supplements together, the typical ratio is two parts calcium to one of magnesium.

 Andrew Weil, M.D.

 Joseph V. Campellone, “Muscle Twitching,” U.S. National Library of Medicine, MedlinePlus, February 27, 2018, medlineplus.gov/ency/article/003296.htm